 And while we’re on the subject of Spain, you can also eat in a bar ― that’s usually where you have tapas, just like in the UK you can eat in a pub.

-A local supermarket or small grocery store is also the best place to grab some local cheese, cold cuts and spreads for that all-important picnic beneath the Eiffel Tower in Paris…
+A small supermarket or grocery store is also the best place to grab some local cheese, cold cuts and spreads for that all-important picnic along the Seine in Paris…

-With the growing popularity of culinary tourism, you have to be cautious about the quality of what you get.
-Like with everything else, popularity breeds contempt.
+With the growing popularity of food travel, be cautious about the quality of what you get.
+As with everything else, popularity may breed contempt.

 Try to fit in one tour guided by a local.
-There are many wonderful tours and classes led by expats or long-term residents (for example this food tour of the Lower East Side in New York), but travel is also about coming into contact with the local culture so don’t let that dimension pass you by.
+There are many wonderful tours and classes led by expats or long-term residents, but travel is also about coming into contact with the local culture so don’t let that dimension pass you by.

 Don’t just be an onlooker.
 I’ve attended classes where one student stood at the front preparing everything while the others watched.
 You need to get your own hands wet and taste your own meal if you’re ever going to understand exactly what went into preparing it.

-Avoid asking for ingredient changes unless you’re truly allergic - especially in places where you know the chef pours her heart into her art.
-Each ingredient has its place and it’s the package that makes the experience a marvellously balanced one.
+Avoid asking for ingredient changes unless you’re truly allergic or despise something ― especially in places where you know the chef pours her heart into her art.
+Each ingredient has its place and it’s the package that makes the experience a marvelously balanced one.

-Reserve or at least call ahead - especially if you have your heart set on eating somewhere.
+Reserve or at least call ahead, especially if you have your heart set on eating in a specific place.
 I’ve at times been disappointed to find a place full, closed or otherwise unavailable.
 Your hotel desk can make the call if you don’t speak the language!

 Remember that food tourism includes drinks.
 Wine, of course, but I’m thinking chocolate con churros in Spain or Turkish coffee, as specialized as the food.